-For the 2023 season, the Leader Meeting will be held online and information will be sent via email to the Doubleknot account owner of the main troop registrant.
+For the 2025 season, the Leader Meeting will be held online March 9th at Noon and a Q and A to follow on March 13th from 6-7PM.
+Meeting links will be sent via email to the Troops Doubleknot account owner.